 5 Story Stones Ideas

-Emily Neuburger is also the author of the popular book, Show me a Story: 40 Craft Projects and Activities to Spark Children’s Storytelling, which I haven’t read yet but would like to.
+Emily Neuburger is also the author of the popular book, Show me a Story: 40 Craft Projects and Activities to Spark Children’s Storytelling, which is wonderful.

 Combine Simple Story Stones with Sidewalk Chalk Scenes (on Inner Child Fun)

 Make Your Own Story Stones with Magazine Collage (on Mommy Labs)